-“But it’s going to be the things that he doesn’t write down though, isn’t it?”Wade scowled at the sheaths of paper.
+“But it’s going to be the things that he doesn’t write down though, isn’t it?”
+Wade scowled at the sheaths of paper.
 He didn’t like this.
 It was easy to hide behind words, and it was much harder to hide behind practice.

-“They’re land he’s brought.
+“They’re land he’s bought.
 Ranches, farms, homesteads, unimproved plots,” Anna said, leafing through this sheath, and then the next, and the next.
-“He resells a lot of them-”
+“He resells a lot of them.”

 She suddenly gasped.